Artistry and international acclaim of Masabane

 Last season, Masabane performed Verdi’s Requiem with Bergen Philharmonic (Jader Bignamini), Accademia Nazionale di Santa Cecilia in Rome and at the Wiener Konzerthaus (Daniel Harding), and at International Maifestspiele Wiesbaden (Leo McFall).
 Masabane made debuts with the Munich Philharmonic for Beethoven’s Symphony No. 9 (Nicholas Collon), with Teatro Regio Torino Orchestra for Poulenc’s Stabat Mater (James Conlon), and with São Paulo Symphony Orchestra for Strauss’s Vier letzte Lieder(Thierry Fischer).

-Has appeared in major roles at the Royal Opera House, including as Susanna and Liù .
+She appeared in major roles at the Royal Opera House, while on Jette Parker scholarship including as Susanna and Liù .

 Contact